MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 Common auditing strategies:

-- Total auditing: test all copies of all documents in the collection.
+- **Total auditing**: test all copies of all documents in the collection.
 This auditing cycle is usually done systematically, at regular intervals, such as annually, quarterly, monthly, etc.

-- (Systematic) segmented auditing: divide the collection into several segments, and test one segment at each interval.
+- **(Systematic) segmented auditing**: divide the collection into several segments, and test one segment at each interval.
 For example, the collection may be divided into four segments; if each segment in turn is audited at quarterly intervals, then the entire collection will have been audited at the end of a yearly auditing cycle.

     Note that segments need not be fixed portions of the collection.
 Each segment of the collection might be selected at random when its turn comes, so long as the random selection is made *without* replacement over the audit cycle.
 This ensures that every document in the collection will be audited exactly once during the complete cycle.

-- Random auditing: at some interval, audit a random subset of documents chosen from the collection.
+- **Random auditing**: at some interval, audit a random subset of documents chosen from the collection.
 This often is expressed as, for instance, "audit ten percent of the documents every month."
 The difference between this random strategy and segmented auditing is that the random selection is chosen *with* replacement.
 Thus it is likely that some documents will escape auditing entirely for long periods.

-- Auditing by popularity: divide the collection into segments that represent varying levels of document usage, e.g., small segments for the documents most frequently accessed, segments for documents of intermediate popularity, and large segments for documents rarely accessed.
+- **Auditing by popularity**: divide the collection into segments that represent varying levels of document usage, e.g., small segments for the documents most frequently accessed, segments for documents of intermediate popularity, and large segments for documents rarely accessed.
 Permanent losses in the popular segments would have much greater negative impact on the customer base.
 To reduce the likelihood of such expensive losses, the more popular (small) segments of the collection can be audited more frequently than the others with little increased cost in bandwidth and time.

 Our simulations include tests of many auditing strategies, including total, segmented, and random.
 Tests differed in cycle frequency and in the parts of the collection audited during each segment or cycle.